railsuser2014/openobject-doc-book-en/7/7_23_Managementsystem/index.rst

 Management System
 *****************

- *Management system has become a major strategic factor in companies' development.
- Management system provides a way for companies to organize their information, in all its forms, in one place.*

-The objectives of document management include easier archiving, access and reference, intelligent classification and distribution of documents and the information they contain.
-It concerns sets of all sorts of company documents such as work procedures, meeting reports, documents received from customers and suppliers, documents sent to customers, faxes, sales presentations and product datasheets.
+ *A management system is the framework of processes and procedures used to ensure that an organization can fulfill all tasks required to achieve its objectives.*

+The objective of management system is to provide all the required applications to manage your manuals, procedures, environmental aspects, work instructions, audits, nonconformities, improvement opportunities, immediate, corrective and preventive actions.

-For this chapter you should start with a fresh database that includes demo data, with :mod:`mgmtsystem_quality`, or :mod:`mgmsystem_environment` and their dependencies installed.
+For this chapter you should start with a fresh database that includes demo data, with :mod:`mgmtsystem_quality`, or :mod:`mgmtsystem_environment` and their dependencies installed.

 .. raw:: html